acerbilab/pybads/docsrc/source/about_us.rst

 About us
 ********

-PyBADS is an open-source Python software for resource-efficient optimization problems.
+PyBADS is an open-source Python software for sample-efficient optimization.

-The development of PyBADS has been partly funded by the `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.
+The development of PyBADS has been supported by the Academy of Finland Flagship programme: `Finnish Center for Artificial Intelligence FCAI <https://fcai.fi/>`_.

 Development team